Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral

-where $\tau!$ is the extended tree factorial as per \eqref{Eq: tree factorial kreimer}, while $\mathfrak{l}(\tau)$ is the number of edges of $\tau$, see Definition \ref{Def: rxotic coloured trees}.
-In addition, $R^n(t)=O(t^{n+1})$. \end{theorem} \begin{proof} We follow the lines of \cite[3.2]{rossler2004stochastic}, with the key difference that our definition of $CM^\e$ allows for a concise proof that yields a more detailed expansion.
+for a random time $t_\tau\in[0,T]$. \end{theorem} \begin{proof} We follow the lines of \cite[3.2]{rossler2004stochastic}, with the key difference that our definition of $CM^\e$ allows for a concise proof that yields a more detailed expansion.
 Resorting to the It\^o-Taylor expansion in \eqref{Eq: expansion Ef} and focusing on the truncated part, we must check that

 or, equivalently, that for all $k\leq n$

 We proceed by induction on the number of vertices.
 The first step involves only the tree consisting of a single root, for which the identity trivially holds true.
 Now assume that \eqref{Eq: inductive hypothesis} holds true for all $m\leq k$ and consider